-I am delighted to welcome you to 40th Annual General Meeting of
+I am delighted to welcome you to the 41st Annual General Meeting of

 Coal India Limited.
 The Directors'' Report and the Audited Accounts

-for the year ended 31st March, 2014 together with the report of
+for the year ended 31st March, 2015 together with the report of

 Statutory Auditors and report and review of Comptroller & Auditor

 General of India are already with you.